Rare Fuel by Rex Wilder “WINNER OF THE 2023 The Donna Wolf-Palacio Poetry Prize”

 –Judith Orloff, MD and New York Times bestselling author of The Genius of Empathy

 In Rare Fuel, by Rex Wilder, a severe illness leads to reparation, even wholeness, in language that is fresh and lyrical, and in an original use of classical forms.
 After recovery, the poet gains wisdom and shares it with us all.
-There’s a new music in many of his lines: “every song / begins in song’s absence,” in “looking is no substitute for seeing,/ And every illness can startle love into being,” “this strain of love, its stain,” “the high note / only a lover can bear” or “I laugh / at the Church of I Guess./ I have nothing to confess.”
+There’s a new music in many of his lines: “every song / begins in song’s absence,” in “looking is no substitute for seeing, / And only illness can startle love into being,” “this strain of love, its stain,” “the high note / only a lover can bear” or “I laugh / at the Church of I Guess. / I have nothing to confess.”
 “Canal Nocturne” is a sensitive, original take on the pandemic.
 The book rings with the exhilaration of freedom from the chains of confinement.

 –Grace Schulman, Author of Again, the Dawn: New and Selected Poems and winner of the Frost Medal for Distinguished Lifetime Achievement in Poetry